adimosh/IX.Framework/README.md

 The IX Framework is a collections of assemblies delivered as .NET Standard NuGet packages.

-Their aim is to provide extensions, abstractization and functionality, in order to make working with various components of the .NET Framework in a better way across devices, across platforms and across versions.
+Their aim is to provide extensions, abstractions and functionality, in order to make working with various components of the .NET Framework in a better way across devices, across platforms and across versions.

 All libraries are compatible with .NET Framework 4.5 or above, as well as with the .NET Standard 2.0, and all libraries have at least one other .NET